kickstand-ui/kickstand-ui/docs/getting-started/introduction.md

 - Clear style architecture to make scaling and maintaining the project easier
 - Customizable design tokens
 - Reusable `mixins` and `functions` to reduce development time

-## What does that mean for you?

-What this all comes down to is that by leveraging these technologies, Kickstand UI can be easily implemented in any of your projects regardless of the technologies that are already being used.

-It also means that you can have a design system that is designed to be customized to match your brand with a few simple value changes rather than extensive overriding of the default CSS.